NVIDIA-AI-IOT/Lidar_AI_Solution/libraries/3DSparseConvolution/README.md

 ![title](/assets/3dsparse_conv.png)

 ## News
+- (9/11/2024)  The libspconv.so 1.1.10 is released now!
+  - Add SM90 support for H100 devices.
+  - Add a pre-fusion strategy to fix the multi-output bug.
 - (10/19/2023) The libspconv.so 1.1.1 is released now!
   - Fix an issue with wrong indices for intermediate output.
 - (8/18/2023) The libspconv.so 1.1.0 is released now!